1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 - Using appropriate guidelines and regulations, determines whether a proposed subawardee is a subrecipient, consultant, or supplier/vendor.

-- Verifies subrecipient has submitted a SIC Form or LOI as appropriate, proposal, and supporting documentation prior to Yale’s submission of a proposal to the sponsor.
+- Verifies subrecipient has submitted a SIC Form (Form 1304 FR.03A), as appropriate, proposal, and supporting documentation prior to Yale’s submission of a proposal to the sponsor.

 - Reviews any additional information required at JIT or before issuing the subaward.

-- Performs a subrecipient risk assessment for all subrecipients and annually thereafter when the subaward is extended.
+- Performs a subrecipient risk assessment for all subrecipients on an ongoing basis.
+Records the low/high risk determination in Workday.

 - Reviews financial risks to determine whether to do business with a subrecipient.